pfeiferd/genestrip/README.md

 1. The following categories are allowed, and originate from the [RefSeq](https://ftp.ncbi.nlm.nih.gov/refseq/release/):
 `archaea`, `bacteria`, `complete`, `fungi`, `invertebrate`, `mitochondrion`, `other`, `plant`, `plasmid`, `plastid`, `protozoa`, `vertebrate_mammalian`, `vertebrate_other` and `viral`.
 You may enter one category per line.
 The *entire* set of genomes that belong to a category referenced in `categories.txt` will be used to determine the least common ancestors tax ids of the *k*-mers stored in the finalized database.
 The more categories you reference in `categories.txt`, the more genomes files will have to be downloaded from the [RefSeq](https://ftp.ncbi.nlm.nih.gov/refseq/release/) and the longer the database generation process will take.
 E.g., if only the category `viral` is included, it should just take a few minutes, but with `bacteria` included, it may typically take about a day or more.
-So you should chose a suitable set of categories to balance completeness of considered genomes with efficiency of the database generation process.
+So you should choose a suitable set of categories to balance completeness of considered genomes with efficiency of the database generation process.

 1. Start the database generation process via the command `sh ./bin/genestrip.sh <project_name> dbinfo`.
 This will also create a CSV file `./data/projects/<project_name>/csv/<project_name>_dbinfo.csv` with basic information about the database, i.e. the number of *k*-mers stored per tax id.
-The path of the database will be `./data/projects/<project_name>/db/<project_name>_db.kmers.ser.gz`.
-The file `./data/projects/<project_name>/db/<project_name>_db.bloom.ser.gz` is an optional part of the database and created as well.
-It is used by default during fastq file analysis to improve performance (in most cases) but increases main memory usage.
-(Please check the configuration property `useBloomFilterForMatch` for more information on this.)
+The path of the database will be `./data/projects/<project_name>/db/<project_name>_db.zip`.
+The database file `<project_name>_db.zip` is self-contained and includes all necessary taxonomic information for its later use via the goals `match` and `matchlr`.

 In general, Genestrip organizes a project folder `./data/projects/<project_name>` by means of the following sub-folders:
 * `csv` is where analysis results of fastq files will be stored (by default).
-* `fastq` is where Genestrip will store filtered fastq files.
-You may also put the fastq files to be analyzed there (but they can be read from any other path too).
-* `fasta` may be used to store *additional* genome files (not part of in the [RefSeq](https://ftp.ncbi.nlm.nih.gov/refseq/release/)) that should be considered for the database generation process (see Section [Manually adding fasta-files](#manually-adding-fasta-files)).
 * `db` is where Genestrip puts the generated database.
-If your focus is on filtering fastq files, Genestrip can create a specialized, smaller filtering database named `<project_name>_db.bloom.ser.gz` that will be put there too.
-Moreover, the intermediate databases `<project_name>_tempdb.kmers.ser.gz` and `<project_name>_tempdb.bloom.ser.gz` will be put there as part of the database generation process.
-The intermediate databases are not required for *k*-mer matching or fastq filtering and so, they may be deleted afterwards.
+If your focus is on filtering fastq files, Genestrip can create a specialized,  filtering database named `<project_name>_index.ser.gz` that will be put there too.
+Moreover, the intermediate database `<project_name>_tempdb.zip` will be put there as part of the database generation process.
+The intermediate database is not required for *k*-mer matching or fastq filtering and so, it may be (manually) deleted afterwards.
+* `fasta` may be used to store *additional* genome files (not part of in the [RefSeq](https://ftp.ncbi.nlm.nih.gov/refseq/release/)) that should be considered for the database generation process (see Section [Additional fasta files](#additional-fasta-files)).
+* `fastq` is where Genestrip will store filtered (or generated) fastq files.
+You may also put you own fastq files to be analyzed there (but they can be read from any other path too).
+* `genbank` is where genomic files from Genbank will be downloaded to if needed during the project's database generation process.
 * `krakenout` is for output files in the style of [Kraken](https://ccb.jhu.edu/software/kraken/MANUAL.html#output-format).
 They may optionally be generated when analyzing fastq files.
+* `log` is reserved for future use in conjunction with a server-side integration of Genestrip.

-A database covering more species may require more memory - especially when generating the database.
+A database covering more species may require more memory - especially while generating the database.
 This can be addressed by adjusting the script `genestrip.sh` where the argument `-Xmx32g` sets the maximum heap space of the Java Virtual Machine to 32GB.
 E.g. to double it, simple replace `32g` by `64g`.

 # Analyzing fastq files by matching *k*-mers of reads

 Genestrip's main purpose is to analyze reads from fastq files and count the contained *k*-mers per tax id according to a previously generated database.
 As an example, Genestrip comes with a small fastq-file `sample.fastq.gz` in `./data/projects/human_virus/fastq`.
 To start the matching process for it, run
 ```
-sh ./bin/genestrip.sh -f ./data/projects/human_virus/fastq/sample.fastq.gz human_virus match
+sh ./bin/genestrip.sh -f./data/projects/human_virus/fastq/sample.fastq.gz human_virus match
 ```
+**Beware: No blank between `-f` and the file path.**

 The resulting CSV file will be named `human_virus_match_sample.csv` under `./data/projects/human_virus/csv`.
-The same principles apply to your own projects under `./data/projects`.
+The same applies to your own projects under `./data/projects`.

 These are a few lines of its contents along with the header line:
 ```